Hard Reset Android on Samsung Galaxy Nexus

 Congratulations: You just done a hard reset on your Samsung Galaxy Nexus and now your phone is back into factory default.

 Reset Android Searches

 - galaxy nexus factory reset

-- reset samsung
+- how to factory reset samsung galaxy nexus

-- samsung nexus 10 reset
+- samsung galaxy nexus factory reset